jabuujb/Visualizing_CNN_Decision_Making_Through_Occlusion_Analysis/README.md

-# Visualizing_CNN_Decision_Making_Through_Occlusion_Analysis
+# Visualizing CNN Decision Making Through Occlusion Analysis

-Investigates CNN image classification behavior using occlusion sensitivity analysis with VGG16.
-Gray-mask experiments reveal which image regions most influence object recognition and prediction confidence.
+This project explores how Convolutional Neural Networks (CNNs) make image classification decisions by systematically masking regions of an image and observing changes in model predictions.
+Using a pre-trained VGG16 network and MATLAB sample images (`peppers.png` and `llama.jpg`), occlusion sensitivity experiments were performed with multiple mask sizes to identify which image features contribute most strongly to classification confidence.
+The project demonstrates fundamental concepts in Explainable AI (XAI), computer vision, deep learning interpretability, and neural network visualization.